-The best printers give you convenient printing options for all of your documents, photos and other hardcopies, but it can be tough to choose the right one.
+The best printers make it easy to print all your documents, photos and other hardcopies.
 Whether you want basic document printing for homework assignments, high-grade photo printing for frameable portraits, or something that handles scanning, copying and even faxing, there's a printer out there that fits the bill.
 Do you want an all-in-one inkjet or a black-and-white laser printer?
-We'll help you decide what you want, and find the printer that best fits your needs.
+In this article we'll help you decide what you want, and find the printer that best fits your needs.

 Our printer reviews cover more than just the standard print/scan/copy combination units that are so popular on store shelves.
 We test every printer on the basics, like print quality and speed, but we also take the long view, weighing factors like the cost of printing or the volume the printer is built to handle from month to month.
 In addition to all-in-one inkjets, we’ve also reviewed laser printers, photo printers and even portable models, all with the aim of finding the best printer for you.